ripleymj/constitution/constitution.md

 to plan content and strategy for the regular meetings and club projects.
 The outcomes and decisions of these meetings shall be presented to the club members at a regular meeting as necessary and appropriate.

+Quorum shall consist of a simple majority of the membership and is only required during votes.
+Voting shall be postponed or kept open until quorum is achieved.

+Meetings shall be conducted at the discretion of the weekly presenter invited by the officers.

+Meeting minutes are not normally taken, though presenters are encouraged to post their presentation notes for members to reference later.

 ## Article VII - Hazing